KDF25/nextjs-learning-platform-advanced/README.md

 # Learning Platform Advanced

-A modern, full-featured learning management system (LMS) built with Next.js, PostgreSQL, Prisma, and a rich set of UI and developer tools.
+A modern, full-featured adaptive learning management system (LMS) built with Next.js, PostgreSQL, Prisma, and a rich set of UI and developer tools.
 This platform supports multi-language content, PWA features, secure authentication, payments, and a modular, scalable architecture.

 ---